renataigarashi/renataigarashi/README.md

 ## About Me
-I'm Renata, your trusty backend developer (currently leveling up to become a full-stack wizard). 💻✨ They say curiosity killed the cat, but for me, it's just another debugging session! 🐱💪 Fueled by an unquenchable thirst for knowledge and a deep passion for technology, I navigate the coding wilderness, hunting down bugs and mastering the arcane arts of backend development.
+I'm Renata, your trusty backend developer (currently leveling up to become a full-stack wizard). 💻✨ Fueled by an unquenchable thirst for knowledge and a deep passion for technology, I navigate the coding wilderness, hunting down bugs and mastering the arcane arts of backend development.

 ## Current Quests 🎯